-FRE 101 Elementary French I (3) This learner-centered course is designed for students with little or no previous knowledge of French.
-Students acquire basic grammatical and lexical skills that will enable them to communicate in routine social or professional situations within an authentic cultural context.
+FRE 101 Elementary French I (3) This course is designed for students with little or no previous knowledge of French.
+Students acquire basic grammar and lexical skills that will enable them to communicate in routine social or professional situations within an authentic cultural context.
+Topics may include, but are not limited to the following: biographical information, relationships, preferences, leisure activities, clothing and other belongings, and making plans for the future.
 Upon successful completion of FRE 101, students may enroll in FRE 102.
-This course also fulfills the Global Awareness requirement at Onondaga.
+This course also fulfills the Global Awareness and Diversity (GLAD) requirement at OCC.

 FRE 102 Elementary French II (3) This course is a sequel to Elementary French I. It builds upon the basic grammatical, linguistic, communicative and cultural concepts learned in FRE 101.
+Students learn to communicate in the context of an increasing number of daily life topics.
+Topics may include, but are not limited to the following: food and shopping, daily routines, urban and commercial contexts, travel, and the arts.
 Upon successful completion of FRE 102, students may enroll in FRE 201.
-This course also fulfills the Global Awareness requirement at Onondaga.
-Prerequisite: FRE 101, or two to three years of high school French, or Permission of Instructor.
+This course also fulfills the Global Awareness and Diversity (GLAD) requirement at OCC.
+Prerequisites: FRE 101 or permission of instructor.